A. Ervine Swift: Biography

-Swift was born on July 1, 1915, in Claremore, Oklahoma, the son of Albert Aaron Swift and Margarette Anna Clarkson. he studied at the University of Oklahoma and later at the Episcopal Divinity School.
+Swift was born on July 1, 1915, in Claremore, Oklahoma, the son of Albert Aaron Swift (1886-1979) and Margarette Anna Clarkson (1888-1947).
+He studied at the University of Oklahoma and later at the Episcopal Divinity School.
 After ordination, he became assistant secretary and acting executive of the Oversees department of the National Council.
 Later he also served as a faculty member of the St. John's University, Shanghai.
 He was also assistant priest at St Hilda's Refugee Camp in the Wuchang District.
 In 1948 he became rector of Trinity Church in Manila in the Philippines and subsequently chaplain of St Luke's Hospital.
 He also served as acting dean of St Andrew's Theological Seminary in Quezon City.

-In 1950 he was elected Bishop of Puerto Rico and was consecrated on May 3, 1951, by Presiding Bishop Henry Knox Sherrill in Grace Episcopal Cathedral (Topeka, Kansas).
+In 1950 he was elected Bishop of Puerto Rico and was consecrated on May 3, 1951, with Presiding Bishop Henry Knox Sherrill as chief consecrator in Grace Episcopal Cathedral (Topeka, Kansas).
 He retained the post until his resignation on August 1, 1965, to give way for a native bishop to take charge.
-Bishop Swift assisted with the Confirmations and Ordinations in Puerto Rico until January 1967.
+Bishop Swift assisted with the confirmations and ordinations in Puerto Rico until January 1967.
 He was also responsible, for a time, of the missionary district of Honduras.
 He also served as Assistant Bishop of Southeast Florida and rector of St Gregory's Church in Boca Raton, Florida.
 In 1974 he was appointed Bishop-in-Charge of the Convocation of American Churches in Europe, which post he commenced on July 1 of the same year.